 Finally, the family meal: a staple of any healthy kitchen.
 Family meals come in all varieties.
 You can ask your staff to sit back and relax while a meal is made for them for a change, or you can make the process more collaborative by asking everyone to prepare their favorite dish for the group.
 No matter how you choose to structure, it’s so important to make the time to enjoy food together.
 The family meal is a time to bond over your shared passion for food and chat about why you all love the restaurant industry to begin with.

 When you emulate the habits of greats, you’re more likely to become one yourself.
-Implement even just two or three of these best practices into your kitchen operations, and you’ll be on your way to creating the well-oiled machine your customers and employees deserve.
+Implement even just two or three of these best practices into your kitchen operations and restaurant maintenance routine, and you’ll be on your way to creating the well-oiled machine your customers and employees deserve.

 Chef Erica Trabulsi started her career in professional kitchens in 1996, and has since manned the stoves at several fine-dining restaurants.
 She’s been a certified Chef Instructor since 2010, and her passion for sharing her restaurant knowledge and love of technology led her to a career with TouchBistro in 2015, having worked on our Technical Support Team.